Flying (film): Production and release

-Filming took place in Toronto, Ontario from August 1984 to October 1984.
 Flying was one of the first film roles for both Olivia d'Abo and Keanu Reeves.
-Cynthia Rhodes reportedly served as a dance double for d'Abo.
+Cynthia Rhodes reportedly served as a double for d'Abo.

 Flying was first screened at the 1986 Cannes Film Festival.
 According to director Paul Lynch, the film had a very strong showing at the festival due to its release in the wake of similar and highly successful films such as Flashdance and Footloose.
 As a result, leading production company Golden Harvest turned down bids from numerous distributors in favor of releasing the film itself.
-Flying was released theatrically in its native Canada on 12 September 1986.
 According to Lynch, Golden Harvest lacked resources as a distributor, so the film's theatrical release was very limited.
 Sometime after the Canadian theatrical release, Flying was released on video in the United States by Cinema Group Home Video and in Canada by Cineplex Odeon.
 In the Philippines, the film was released as Love at the Edge on 10 December 1992, with advertisements that capitalized off of Reeves' Bill & Ted's Bogus Journey and Point Break fame.

 Since Golden Harvest was a Hong Kong company, it never copyrighted Flying, so the film has been released on VHS and DVD from several different distributors and under several different titles.